top of page

 Luke: The authorship of ‘Luke’ is anonymous.
 This means that the author does not identify themselves by name within the book.
 However, the author names Theophilus as the recipient and states that the information related has been provided by those who were eyewitnesses of the life and ministry of Jesus (1:1-4).

 Acts: The authorship of ‘Acts’ is anonymous.
 This means that the author does not identify themselves by name within the book.
 However, the author names Theophilus as the recipient and states that this is the second letter that Theophilus has received (1:1-3, see Luke 1:1-4).
-Furthermore, the author includes himself in some of the events narrated and claims to be an eyewitness of the life and ministry of the Apostle Paul (16:6-18, 20:7-16, 21:1-19, 27:1-29 & 28:1-16).
+Furthermore, the author is included in some of the events narrated and claims to be an eyewitness of the life and ministry of the Apostle Paul (16:6-18, 20:7-16, 21:1-19, 27:1-29 & 28:1-16).

 Romans: The Apostle Paul names himself as the author of ‘Romans’ and the Christians in Rome as the recipients (1:1-7).
 Tertius identifies himself as Paul’s scribe (16:22) and Phoebe from Cenchreae was likely responsible for delivering Paul's letter to Rome (16:1-2).
 Paul also sends greetings to Priscilla, Aquila and the church that meets at their house (16:3-5), Epenetus (16:5), Mary (16:6), Andronicus and Junia (16:7), Ampliatus (16:8), Urbanus and Stachys (16:9), Apelles (16:10), those who belong to the household of Aristobulus (16:10), Herodion (16:11), those in the household of Narcissus who are in the Lord (16:11), Tryphena and Tryphosa (16:12), Persis (16:12), Rufus and his mother (16:13), Asyncritus, Phlegon, Hermes, Patrobas, Hermas and the other brothers and sisters with them (16:14), Philologus, Julia, Nereus and his sister, Olympas and all the Lord’s people who are with them (16:15).
 Greetings are also sent from Timothy, Lucius, Jason and Sosipater (16:21) as well as Gaius, Erastus and Quartus (16:23).